bywatersolutions/bywater-koha-release-notes/roundrock-v17.05.08-01.md

 - NOT IN BUGZILLA - Fully qualify call to ModZebra in Items.pm
 - NOT IN BUGZILLA - Bug XXX - Index for 856$z, Electronic-Copy-Availability
-- NOT IN BUGZILLA - Bug 19738: Fix XSS on vendor name in serials module
-- NOT IN BUGZILLA - Bug 19881: Remove authorities-list.pl
-- NOT IN BUGZILLA - Bug 19847: Track links within the records and 404 for others

 ## Cataloging